Evolution-XYZ-Devices/device_xiaomi_phoenix/README.md

 Device configuration for Xiaomi Redmi K30 / Poco X2
 =========================================

-The Xiaomi Redmi K30 / Poco X2 (codenamed _"phoenix / phoenixin"_) are mid range smartphones from Xiaomi's sub-brand Redmi and Poco, respectively.
+The Xiaomi Redmi K30 / Poco X2 are mid range smartphones from Xiaomi's sub-brand Redmi and Poco, respectively.

 Redmi K30 was announced and released in December 2019, while Poco X2 was announced and released in February 2020.